aleph-im/aleph-docs/docs/tutorials/python/dependency_volume.md

 # Add Python dependencies to a program

 Many Python programs require additional packages beyond those present on the system by default.
-You could of course create your own runtime, but there is a faster and easier solution.
+While you could of course create your own runtime, there is a faster and easier solution.
-The official aleph.im Python runtimes detect if a volume is mounted on `/opt/packages` and add it to the Python search path (`PYTHONPATH`).
+The official aleph.im Python runtimes automatically include `/opt/packages` in the Python search path.
+Mounting a volume on this path will make any Python module or package present in that volume importable from your program. the Python search path (`PYTHONPATH`).

 Using a dedicated volume for your dependencies has several advantages: